kushagraVashisht/iOS-App-Dev-Projects/README.md

 **Languages used**: Swift

 ### I AM POOR
 **Description**: You bought the $1000 app, now you're poor (jk).
-Learning to design our own UI elements for the storyboard and learning to make the app-icons for the application as well as the app-store.
+Learning to design my own UI elements for the storyboard and learning to make the app-icons for the application as well as the app-store.
 Used heavy animations for the project<br/>
 **Languages used**: Swift